 On a More Personal Note:

-Sexuality has been a place of great healing for me.
-It’s been instrumental in undoing the shame left by dogmatic religion, restoring a healthy relationship to my body, and giving me a safe space to tap into my sense of personal power.
-Dating became a testing ground for exploring and strengthening what it looked like to set boundaries that served myself above all others -a place where I could explore what it looked like to put myself first.
-Sex helped me develop a sense of balanced entitlement – where my needs and wants came to count as much as my partners.
+The erotic has been a place of great healing for me.
+Sex positivity been instrumental in undoing the shame left by dogmatic religion, restoring a healthy relationship to my body, and giving me a safe space to tap into my sense of personal power.
+Relationships gave me a testing ground for exploring and strengthening what it looked like to set boundaries and explore what it could look like to prioritize myself.
+Sex itself helped me develop a sense of balanced entitlement – where my needs and wants came to count as much as my partners.